-The Barber brothers' business attracted more industrialists to the area, including the Dayfoot family in 1844 that operated a thriving leather and shoe trade in Ontario.
+The Barber brothers' business attracted more industrialists to the area, including the Dayfoots in 1844 who operated a thriving leather and shoe trade in Ontario.
 The area soon became a centre of commerce and industry, attracting an increasing number of industrialists partly due to the Toronto to Guelph Road (1828) passing through the area providing access to Kennedy's Mills, the Grand Trunk Railway (1856), and the Hamilton and North West Railroad (1877) connecting Georgetown to Milton, and to the CPR at Allendale (Barrie).

-In 1864, the population of Georgetown was 1250 and the area was incorporated as a Village on December 16th.
+In 1864, the population of Georgetown was 1,250, and the area was incorporated as a Village on December 16, 1864.
 Following population growth during the 1870s and 1880s, wooden frame homes and public buildings built in the 1840s and 50s were often replaced by brick and stone edifices.
 Gothic Revival architecture was becoming popularized by the writings of Augustus Pugin, as was evident with the construction of the Gothic Revival Chapel Street School (1869), Baptist Chapel (1869), and Town Hall (1878).

 In the late 1870s, the original frame structure of the Congregational Church was deemed unsafe.
 A new building was constructed at the corner of Church and Market Streets in 1877 (Figure 12).
-The mid-late 1800s was the beginning of architectural prowess in Georgetown as it saw the construction of many prominent buildings that followed similar architectural styles.
+The mid-to-late 1800s were the beginning of architectural prowess in Georgetown, with the construction of many prominent buildings that followed similar architectural styles.